Credit Repair Services: What You Should Know

 Credit repair services have traditionally been known as scams, where companies promise to raise your score if you pay them, and then they do nothing to help and you are out your money.
 And before the government stepped in, this was often the case.
 Now, with the passage of the Credit Repair Organizations Act, credit repair services must follow strict government guidelines in order to operate.
 Here are a few rules they must follow:

-- Fees: Credit repair services can charge you an initial fee to get started, but after that, they cannot ask for money until they have completed the work that you agreed upon.
+- Fees: Credit repair services can charge you an initial fee to get started, but after that, they cannot ask for money until they have completed the agreed-upon work.
 This doesn’t mean that you only pay if your score goes up; you pay when they complete the work they promised, as in correcting errors on your credit report or sending good faith letters to lenders.

 - Guarantee: Credit repair services cannot guarantee to raise your credit score.
-All credit reports are different, and some scores just cannot be raised without waiting for negative marks to fall of your report (after 7 years.)
-Many credit repair services do offer guarantees, but this are often related to the work they do and not if your score was raised.
+All credit reports are different, and some scores just cannot be raised without waiting for negative marks to fall of your report (after seven years.)
+Many credit repair services do offer guarantees, but these are often related to the work they do and not to whether your score was raised.

 - Cancellation: Credit repair services must offer easy cancellation policies, so you aren’t stuck in a long contract.
 Most credit repair services operate on a month-to-month basis, so you are only paying monthly for the services and can cancel any time.

 - Contracts: By law, every credit repair service must provide a written contract to each customer with all the details of the agreement.
 Make sure you get everything in writing before you proceed with a credit repair service.